the-events-calendar/the-events-calendar/readme.txt

 Features

 # Full events category support!
 You can now browse by category in both list and calendar views.
-(If you have a custom template, inspect the differences in ours, because yours won't work with categories out of the box)
+(If you have a custom template, inspect the differences in ours, because yours won't work with categories out of the box.)
 # Customizable /events/ URL slug.
 In case you want something like http://yoursite.com/concerts
+# Add to Google Calendar button on a single event

 Bugfixes

 # Restored proper date ordering in admin area
 # Translations (where available) should be displaying consistently
 # US states now display properly
+# Autosave re-enabled
+# No limits to how many events display on a given day

 = 1.1.4 =